-Response assessments will be evaluated by the treating physician in the study per International Myeloma Working Group (IMWG) criteria.
+Response assessments will be evaluated by the treating physician in the study per IMWG criteria.
 Effectiveness will be evaluated based on overall survival (OS), progression-free survival (PFS), duration of response (DOR) and overall response rate (ORR).
 In addition, the effect of cilta-cel on myeloma-related comorbidities (amyloidosis and POEMS syndrome, if present) will be collected and analyzed.
+Data on minimal residual disease (MRD) as per local clinical practice will be collected if available.

-- Overall Survival, reported in the study, will be collected and will be defined as the interval between the date of first cilta-cel infusion and date of death due to any cause. - Progression-free survival will be defined as the interval between the date of cilta-cel infusion and date of progressive disease according to the judgment of the treating physician, or death, whichever occurs earlier. - Duration of response will be calculated among responders (with a partial response [PR] or better response) from the date of initial documentation of a response (PR or better) to the date of first documented evidence of progressive disease.
-Response to cilta-cel will be captured per IMWG criteria for response assessment in patients with multiple myeloma, ie, as PR or better (overall response) according to the judgment of the treating physician.
-Additional response categories will be captured, as available, for example very good partial response (VGPR), complete response (CR), and/or stringent complete response (sCR).
+Overall Survival will be defined as the interval between the date of first cilta-cel infusion and date of death due to any cause.

+- Progression-free survival will be defined as the interval between the date of cilta-cel infusion and date of progressive disease according to the judgment of the treating physician, or death due to any cause, whichever occurs earlier. - Duration of response will be calculated among responders (with a partial response [PR] or better response) from the date of initial documentation of a response (PR or better) following cilta-cel infusion to the date of first documented evidence of progressive disease assessed by the investigator, or date of death, whichever occurs first. - Response to cilta-cel will be captured per IMWG criteria if available, (if not, according to local standard procedure), in patients with multiple myeloma according to the judgment of the treating physician.
+Response categories include: stringent complete response (sCR), complete response (CR), very good partial response (VGPR), partial response (PR), minimal response (MR), stable disease (SD), or disease progression (PD).
+ORR will be defined as the proportion of patients achieving PR or better response after the date of first cilta-cel infusion. - When available, data on MRD assessments as per local clinical practice will be collected and the proportion of MRD negative patients will be evaluated, when a sufficient number of patients and data of adequate quality are available.